g38-t14/BiblioteKA/README.md

 ## Application Rules

-- A user can borrow a book for a period of 7 days
+- A user can borrow a book for a default period of 7 days
 - If the book is not returned by the expected due date, the user will be blocked from borrowing any new books until the book is returned
 - A blocked user can only borrow new books after 3 days of penalty, calculated from the day the delayed book is returned
 - If the return date is on the weekend, the due date will be adjusted to the next weekday